 The Archer AX6000 is TP-Link high end wireless router and it gets all the bells and whistles from TP-Link.
 The interface is very simple and it works really well.
 The router also performs really stable in our test without any crashes.

 It has the TP-Link Homecare Antivirus suite which is powered by TrendMicro.
 This feature will attempt to block a malware or virus infected website.
 It works pretty well in our test with our test websites effectively blocked by the Antivirus engine with a warning shown.
 We recommend enabling this feature on your router.

 The included Homecare parental control feature is also really great.
 It can block webpages for selected devices based on preset category of websites.
 Besides, you can also configure usage time limit and days where Internet will be restricted.
 This is a handy feature for parents and it can be configured either by using the Tether app or web interface.

 The router also has a QoS feature which lets you to select which category of apps you wish to prioritize.
 Remember to set the correct bandwidth manually as the router might detect incorrectly.
 There’s a gaming profile which is supposed to help with gaming performance.

 TP-Link Archer AX6000 is a great high performance wireless router.
-There are no corners cut and it offers a really strong Wi-Fi signal with fast performance.
-The high performance quad-core CPU and the strong Wi-Fi coverage will be a great selling point for this router.
+There are no corners cut and it offers a really strong Wi-Fi signal with extremely fast speed.
+The high performance quad-core CPU combined with the strong Wi-Fi coverage will provide reliable networking solution for most household.